deanrad/rxfx-gitbook/examples/alarm-clock.md

     map(({ key }) => ({ field: key }))
   );
 }
 ```

 ### Done!
 It's About Time :)

 In this demo we've seen how Observables triggered by a Service can provide events to reducers to produce a live-updating state.
 And we saw how to tie this into the VueJS framework, using no particulars from Vue, except how to get the state from the Service into a Vue `liveRef`.
-We've also seen that this event-production style with 𝗥𝘅𝑓𝑥 stays very close to the language of the requirements, with few extraneous details.
+We've also seen that this event-production style with RxFx stays very close to the language of the requirements, with few extraneous details.

 > Hour and minute buttons (H and M keys here) increment the time, only while the 'Set Time' button is held down.